wase3m/SQL-Project/README.md

 The goal of this project is to transform, analyse, and understand the ecommerce database in order to gain meaningful insight which will help make an informed decision.

 ## Process
->Create ecommerce Database
+1.Create ecommerce Database
->Created tables and columns for the ecommerce database
->Load/input values into the database
+2.Created tables and columns for the ecommerce database 3.Load/input values into the database
->Validate the data the data
+4.Validate the data the data
->Analyze the data.
+5.Analyze the data.
->Questioning the database to get meaningful insight
+6.Questioning the database to get meaningful insight

 ## Results